dwyl/flutter-bloc-tutorial/README.md

 check the following link:
 https://stackoverflow.com/questions/65379743/flutter-bloc-cant-update-my-list-of-boolean.

-You might have noticed the following snippet of code in some of the event handlers.
+You might have *also* noticed the following snippet of code in some of the event handlers.

 ```dart